BFord94/RiskSim/README.md

 ## Future work
 - Change calibration to dynamic (currently fixes to a single drift/volatility)
 - Alternative simulation models, such as Heston
-- Pricing functionality for other derivatives
 - Portfolio class to deal with multiple equities
-- Counterparty credit risk implementation (with collateral etc)
+- Counterparty credit risk implementation

 ### Author
 Dr. Billy Ford